RichardScottOZ/geoscience-data-utils/README.md

 A few geoscience analysis helper functions I use ad hoc for:

 - Creating geodataframes from csv
-- Reading a directory of geotiffs into rioxarray
+- Reading a directory of rasters into rioxarray or vector data into geodataframes
 - Sampling rioxarrays at point locations
 - Clipping rioxarrays
 - Plotting rioxarrays